DevExpress/devextreme-documentation/api-reference/10 UI Widgets/CollectionWidget/1 Configuration/onSelectionChanged.md

 The UI component's instance.

 ##### field(e.element): dxElement
-#include common-ref-elementparam with { element: "widget" }
+#include common-ref-elementparam with { element: "UI component" }

 ##### field(e.model): Object
 Model data.
 Available only if you use Knockout.